It Began on the Streets of Providence…

-In 1872, Walter Scott converted a horse-drawn wagon in Providence, RI to serve hot food becoming the first urban food truck.
-Production of similar lunch wagons added covered seating—giving birth to the American diner.
+In 1872, Walter Scott converted a horse-drawn wagon to serve hot food, becoming the first urban food truck.
+Soon after, production of similar lunch wagons added covered seating—giving birth to what would become the American diner.
 As the road-side diner grew in popularity, they took on regional influences, helping define early American cuisine.

-With the smallest state playing such a large part in Americana, we want to embrace both street food & diner classics with unique twists inspired from the state that started it all.
+With the smallest state playing such a large part in Americana, we embrace the history of both street fare & diner classics with unique twists inspired from the state that started it all.
 Come join us as we tour the area and explore Red’s Rhode Island!